 Generally speaking, laws and regulations are observed quite strictly in northern Italy, while disregarded from Rome down to the southern tip of the country.

-SPEED LIMITS: In Italy, the posted speed limits are considered "suggestions" by the population but during the last few years many villages and towns are installing speed traps in order to raise money, be careful specially crossing the villages on state roads with 50 or 70 kms as speed limits, marked on signals.
+SPEED LIMITS: In Italy, tin the past he posted speed limits were only considered "suggestions" by the population but during the last few years many villages and towns are installing speed traps in order to raise money, be careful specially crossing the villages on state roads with 50 or 70 kms as speed limits, marked on signals.

 The speed limits in Italy are: 130 km/hour (80 mph) on toll roads (Autostrada), 90 (55 mph) on state roads and 50 (32 mph)in town.